petrosyanlaw/petrosyanlaw.github.io/index.md

 ### About

-Petrosyan.law is licesend to practice law in the state of California and works with its clients to find innovative solutions for their legal needs.
+Petrosyan.law is licensed to practice law in the State of California and works with its clients to find innovative solutions for their legal needs.

 ### Legal Services
 - Business Formation